qir-alliance/qir-alliance.github.io/src/resources.md

 We largely leave it up to the repository maintainers to define the rules and guidelines for their repositories, including legal matters such as a [Contributor License Agreement (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement).
 The only requirements for code repositories under the QIR Alliance are the following:

 - At least two maintainers need to be designated for the repository, and a way to contact the maintainers should be shared with the steering committee.
-- The repository is either actively maintained by the maintainers or the repository is archived.
+- The repository is either actively maintained by the maintainers or the repository is [archived](https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories).
 - The Code of Conduct aligns in spirit with the [Code of Conduct](https://github.com/qir-alliance/.github/blob/main/Code_of_Conduct.md) of the broader org.
-- The project should be related in content to the goals and scope of the QIR Alliance as outlined above.
+- The project should be related in content to the goals and scope of the QIR Alliance as outlined on the [org page](https://qiralliance.org/).
-- All code should be licensed under [MIT license](https://mit-license.org/), and contributors to the repository must accept a CLA defined by the maintainers.
+- All code should be licensed under [MIT license](https://mit-license.org/) or [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).

 The QIR Alliance will reach out to the maintainers if a repository no longer satisfies these criteria to reach an agreement and resolve the situation.
 If the maintainers cannot be reached or are unable to take action, the QIR Alliance reserves the right to [archive the repository](https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories).

 ## Research + Whitepapers

-- Coming soon
+- Advancing hybrid quantum–classical computation with real-time execution, published [here](<https://www.frontiersin.org/articles/10.3389/fphy.2022.940293/full>) ([arxiv version](https://arxiv.org/abs/2206.12950))

 ## Talks + Videos